MRWilliamsGit/MRWilliamsGit/README.md

 ### Hey there, friend!

-I have almost a decade of working experience, but am currently finishing my Master's in Artificial Intelligence at Duke.
+I have almost a decade of working experience, but am currently finishing my Master's in Artificial Intelligence.

 - 🔭 Forever searching for more scifi stories that celebrate the power and potential of technology
 - 🌱 Hoping to use technology for mental health support and healing